oordenesg/how_to_web_development/README.md

 ```
 In HTML, we can add content that is not required in order to understand the main structure.
 We can do this by adding the *aside* tag to mark additional information.
 This element can be used alongside other elements such as *article* or *section*.
 Some common uses of the *aside* element are for: Bibliographies, endnotes, comments or additional information.

 What if we want to add an image or illustration?
 We can add *figure* and *figcaption* to do this.
 The *figure* is an element used to encapsulate media such as an image, illustration, diagram, code snippet, etc, which is referenced in the main flow of the document.
 On the other hand, the *figcaption* is an element used to describe an image.
 Usually, the *figcation* will go inside *figure*.
 We can also put another king of files on our website.
 The *audio* element is used to embed audio content into a document.
 Like *video*, *audios* uses the *src* attribute to link the source.
+Let's see an example.

 ```html
 <!DOCTYPE html>